gradientmz/QuickTip/README.md

 # QuickTip
 Hello!
 This is QuickTip, a simple tip calculator app.
-This is also my first iOS app!
-I made a similar one on android a few months ago called TipTime, but I believe this app is a massive improvement in speed and appearance!
+It's my first iOS app!
+I made a similar one for android a few months ago called TipTime, but I believe this app is a massive improvement in speed, appearance and function!

 ![icon](appIcon.png)